jfding/mic/USAGE.rst

   --local-pkgs-path=LOCAL_PKGS_PATH  specify the path for local rpm packages, which would be stored your own rpm packages --pkgmgr=PKGMGR  specify backend package mananger, currently yum and zypp available --record-pkgs=RECORD_PKGS  record the info of installed packages, multiple values can be specified which joined by ",", valid values: "name", "content", "license"
-  --copy-kernel  Copy kernel files from image /boot directory to the image output directory.
-  --compress-disk-image=COMPRESS_DISK_IMAGE  Sets the disk image compression.
-NOTE: The available values might depend on the used filesystem type.
+  --pack-to=PACK_TO   pack the images together into the specified achive, extension supported: .zip, .tar, .tar.gz, .tar.bz2, etc. by default, .tar will be used
-  --release=RID  Generate a release of RID with all necessary files, when @BUILD_ID@ is contained in kickstart file, it will be replaced by RID. sample values: "latest", "tizen_20120101.1"
+  --release=RID  generate a release of RID with all necessary files, when @BUILD_ID@ is contained in kickstart file, it will be replaced by RID. sample values: "latest", "tizen_20120101.1"
+  --copy-kernel  copy kernel files from image /boot directory to the image output directory

+Options for fs image:
+  --include-src  generate a image with source rpms included; to enable it, user should specify the source repo in the ks file

+Options for loop image:
+  --shrink       whether to shrink loop images to minimal size --compress-image=COMPRESS_IMAGE compress all loop images with 'gz' or 'bz2' --compress-disk-image=COMPRESS_DISK_IMAGE same with --compress-image

+Options for raw image:
+  --compress-image=COMPRESS_IMAGE compress all raw images with 'gz' or 'bz2' --compress-disk-image=COMPRESS_DISK_IMAGE same with --compress-image

 Examples: